Shemp Howard: Solo years

-Shemp Howard, like many New York-based performers, found work at the Vitaphone studio in Brooklyn.
-Originally playing bit roles in Vitaphone's Roscoe Arbuckle comedies, showing off his comical appearance, he was given speaking roles and supporting parts almost immediately.
-He was featured with Vitaphone comics Jack Haley, Ben Blue and Gus Shy, then co-starred with Harry Gribbon, Daphne Pollard, and Johnnie Berkes, and finally starred in his own two-reel comedies.
-A Gribbon-Howard short, Art Trouble (1934), also features then-unknown James Stewart in his first film role.
-The independently produced Convention Girl (1935) featured Shemp in a very rare straight role as a blackmailer and would-be murderer.
+After leaving Healy's Stooges, Shemp Howard, like many New York City-based performers, found work at the Vitaphone short-subject studio in Brooklyn.
+Originally playing bit roles in Vitaphone's Roscoe Arbuckle comedies of 1933, showing off his comical appearance, he was given speaking roles and supporting parts almost immediately.
+He was featured with studio comics Jack Haley, Ben Blue, and Gus Shy; and then co-starred with Harry Gribbon, Daphne Pollard, and Johnnie Berkes.
+When Roscoe Arbuckle died suddenly in June 1933, Vitaphone needed a new series to replace the popular Arbuckle comedies.
+Shemp Howard was then promoted to starring comedian.